 Key Takeaways:

-- The COS function in Excel calculates the cosine of an angle in radians, not degrees.
+- The COS function in Excel calculates the cosine of an angle in radians.

-- Convert degrees to radians using the RADIANS() function before calculating the cosine.
+- Convert degrees to radians using the RADIANS() function.

-- To calculate COS², square the result of the COS function using the power operator (^2).
+- To calculate COS², square the result of the COS function using the power operator.

-- Use array formulas for calculating COS² across multiple angles simultaneously.
+- Use array formulas to calculate COS² for multiple angles.

 Table of Contents

-Before we get to COS², let’s start with the basics.
 The COS function in Excel returns the cosine of a given angle.
-In trigonometry, the cosine of an angle is the ratio of the adjacent side to the hypotenuse of a right-angled triangle.
-This function is particularly useful in various calculations, from physics and engineering to geometry.
+The cosine of an angle is the ratio of the adjacent side to the hypotenuse of a right-angled triangle.
+It is useful in various calculations, from physics and engineering to geometry.

 =COS(number)

-- number – This is the angle in radians for which you want to calculate the cosine.
+- number – This is the angle in radians.

 The result will give you approximately 1.047 radians.